 There are 2 methods of determining insolvency: under the balance sheet test, insolvency results when the debtor's nonexempt assets are less than his liabilities.

-Under the equity test, the debtor is considered to be insolvent when the debtor is failing to pay his bills on time or at all.
+Under the equity test, the debtor is considered insolvent when the debtor is failing to pay his bills on time or at all.

 Incurring Debts That Will Not be Paid